jwcallen/galaga_game/Readme.md

 	quit:
 	q

+##requirements
+You must have libsdl-dev in order to compile the program.
+If you are running Ubuntu 12.04 you will be unable to compile because of an incompatibility with the latest 12.04 xlib package.
+For Ubuntu >12.04 you can follow the tutorial listed [here](http://ubuntu-gamedev.wikispaces.com/How-To+Setup+SDL+for+games+development).

 ##todo
 1. The next feature to implement is a map based movement wrapper so that obstruction detection is possible.
 This will allow for a great deal of code cleanup and restructuring.